mediadesignpractices/othermill/eagle-othermill.md

 ## Open Otherplan

-Launch Otherplan, the software that talks to the mill.
+Launch Otherplan (the software that talks to the mill).
 If the mill is connected and on, you should see a warning at the bottom of the window suggesting that you `Home the Machine`.
 Click `Start Homing` and wait until it finishes resetting each motor to its default position.

 ## Setup Fixturing

 There are two fixtures typically used with the mill: the aluminum `spoil board` and the `bracket`.
-We never remove the `spoil board`, and prefer to keep the `bracket` attached at all times.
+We never remove the `spoil board` and prefer to keep the `bracket` attached at all times.
 The `bracket` is intended to make alignment easier when cutting on both sides of the same object (example: double sided circuit board).
 Do not remove it unless you have a reason to.

 1. Click on `Setup Fixturing` in the setup menu.
 You will see a new window appear at the bottom of the UI wherein you can either configure the `spoil board` or the `bracket`.
 Make sure `Bracket` is selected and then click `Locate`.